 As an admin, you can send activations to user accounts.
 An activation link is only valid for the duration of 24 hours.
 After 24 hours the link becomes invalid and has to be sent out again.
 Consider time zones when creating new user accounts.
 Note that certain Firewall settings can cause the activation link to end up in the spam folder.
 Let the user know to check their spam folder if they do not receive an email with an activation link.

-Customization of your organization and Modules
+Customization of your organization and Applications

 View and configure your Environments.
 BRYTER comes with two built-in environments.

-As an admin, you may set certain default configurations for the authors within your organization.
+As an admin, you may set specific default configurations for the authors within your organization.
 When an author decides to publish their Module, the default settings will come already pre-selected.
 However, the author remains in full control of changing the settings prior to publishing.

 Configuring default settings can be incredibly helpful: For example, you can set a consent message that will be displayed when the author is publishing the Module.